abdelmalek-maskri/fplens/README.md

 | C | + News | 123 | 1.037 |
 | **D** | **+ Both** | **155** | **1.029** |

-Config D (all sources combined) is the production model.
-Injury and news features interact synergistically — together they reduce error more than either does alone.
+Config D is the production model.
+Injury and news features interact synergistically: together they reduce error more than either does alone.

 ## Architecture